Shubhamsaboo/awesome-llm-apps/rag-as-a-service/README.md

 pip install -r requirements.txt
 ```

-3. Get your OpenAI API and Ragie API Key
+3. Get your Anthropic API and Ragie API Key

 - Sign up for an [Anthropic account](https://console.anthropic.com/) and get your API key
 - Sign up for an [Ragie account](https://www.ragie.ai/) and get your API key